-how to make a booking just get in touch, giving an idea of what you'd like to do and your preferred dates.
+how to make a booking during summer & autumn 2020 just get in touch, giving an idea of what you'd like to do and your preferred dates.
 If I can't cater for your ideal days, I'll let you know my nearest availabilty.
-Once we've established the dates that suit us both, you can then go-ahead and confirm a booking by simply supplying a 50% deposit.
-Full payment is due 28 days before your booking begins.
+Once we've established the dates that suit us both, you can then go-ahead and confirm a booking by supplying a 50% deposit.

-Please feel free to call or email for a no obligation chat to discuss any ideas you may have.
+Please feel free to call or email for a no obligation chat.

-or guiding and also cover the use of all technical climbing equipment.
+or guiding and also cover the use of all technical equipment.

 For larger groups, please get in touch for